ckan/ckan/contrib/cookiecutter/ckan_extension/{{cookiecutter.project}}/README.md

 If {{ cookiecutter.project }} should be available on PyPI you can follow these steps to publish a new version:

-1. Update the version number in the `setup.py` file.
+1. Update the version number in the `pyproject.toml` file.
 See [PEP 440](http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers) for how to choose version numbers.

 2. Make sure you have the latest version of necessary packages: